 It is a transition metal found in the same column as chromium and molybdenum in the periodic table.
 The heaviest member of this group is tungsten, which has an atomic mass of 183 grams per mole.

-Tungsten has the highest melting point of any metal and is used to reinforce other metals.
+Tungsten has the highest melting point of any metal and reinforces other metals.
 The metalworking, mining, and petroleum sectors all rely on tungsten carbide because it is very hard.
-It’s produced by heating tungsten and carbon powder to 2200°C and combining them.
+Heating tungsten and carbon powder to 2200°C and combining them produces the material.

-Various high-temperature applications use tungsten and its alloys, including arc welding electrodes and high-temperature furnace heating components.
+Many high-temperature applications use tungsten and its alloys.
+These include arc welding electrodes and parts for high-temperature furnaces.

-Cutting and drilling equipment made of tungsten carbide is outstanding, including a new ‘painless’ dental drill that spins at ultra-high speeds.
+Tungsten carbide cutting and drilling tools are exceptional.
+This includes a new “painless” dental drill that spins at very high speeds.
 Fluorescent lighting often uses calcium and magnesium tungstates.

 Titanium